a11yfirst/ckeditor-dev/plugins/a11yfirsthelp/README.md

-# a11yfirsthelp
+# A11yFirst Help

+## Summary

+This plugin adds the A11yFirst Help menu button to the editor toolbar, which launches a dialog box that provides explanatory text on topics that help authors understand the accessibility issues of editing web documents.

+It compliments and provides specific information on the use of the full suite of A11yFirst plugins: Heading/Paragragh, Character Style, A11yFirst Image and A11yFirst Link.

 ## Overview

-The A11yFirst Help plugin adds a menu button labeled ‘A11yFirst Help’ to the CKEditor toolbar to help authors understand the accessibility issues of editing pages and how to use of the other A11yFirst plugins:
+Each of the A11yFirst plugins embodies a new approach to authoring accessible web documents.
+Rather than relying upon a reactive model that detects problems after they exist, the A11yFirst approach is proactive.
+It enables authors to create content that is accessible during the authoring process, by providing feedback and validation on a feature-by-feature basis.

+For example, once an author becomes familiar with the requirements for, say, adding images to documents, it becomes second nature to provide alternative text when the image is added, and to consider whether the image needs a longer description in the document.

+## Features

-Heading / Paragragh, Character Style, Image and Link to create accessible content.
-The Help contains the following information:
+The A11yFirst Help dialog box contains the following information:

 * How to get started using A11yFirst for CKEditor and why accessibility is important